Are you looking to make a website? Starting a website can be a terrifying thought specially when you’re not techy. Don’t worry, you’re not alone.

 Once you have installed your theme, you can customize it by clicking on the Customize link under the Appearance menu.

-If you’re using one of the newer full site editing themes, then you will see a different version of the site customizer.
+If you’re using one of the newer full site editing themes, you will see a different version of the site customizer that can be found at the Editor link under Appearance.

-The default WordPress customizer and full site editing doesn’t offer a true drag & drop customization experience.
+However, keep in mind that neither the default WordPress customizer nor the Full Site Editor offer a true drag & drop customization experience.

 This is why many website professionals and small business owners choose to use a WordPress page builder plugin like SeedProd to customize any theme to update fonts, change styles, colors, and other items to match your website needs.